top of page

 A Compassionate Approach to Restructuring, Redeployment and Redundancies

-The current business climate has forced many organizations to make difficult decisions regarding redundancies and restructures.
+The current business climate has forced many organisations to make difficult decisions regarding redundancies and restructures.
 It can be a challenging time for those involved, so it’s essential to approach the process with sensitivity and compassion.

 Understanding the Impact of Redundancies and Restructures

-Taking the time to listen and validate employee’s concerns will not only help them feel heard and understood but will also enable you to gain valuable insights into their experiences.
+Taking the time to listen and validate an employee’s concerns will not only help them feel heard and understood but will also enable you to gain valuable insights into their experiences.
 This understanding can help guide your decision-making process and ensure that you approach the situation with sensitivity.

 Communicating with Employees